 Here is a sample of the process:

-•Interpret results of asessments such as Strong Interest Inventory, Myers Briggs Type Indicator, Career Thoughts Inventory or Do What You Are.
+- Interpret results of assessments such as Strong Interest Inventory, Myers-Briggs Type Indicator, Career Thoughts Inventory, or Do What You Are.

-•For next session: Research careers and/or majors of interest and narrow each list to five options or less.
+- For next session: Research careers and/or majors of interest and narrow each list to five or fewer options.

-•Form a Plan of Action with your career counselor regarding next steps in your career decision-making process.
+- Form a plan of action with your career counselor regarding the next steps in your career decision-making process.

 Remember, this is a process!

 - You feel “totally clueless” about how to pick a major or career.

 - You don’t feel confident that you know how to narrow down your interests or relate them to a major or a career.

 - You lack knowledge about different majors or what kind of jobs are available.